DonovanTyler/Crypto-Auction-Plan/README.md

       The amount that a user can bid cannot exceed the current amount in their wallet Users can start an auction by selecting an NFT that they currently have to be auctioned Users must give the auctioned NFT a name under which it is sold (e.g. if I wanted to sell an NFT of a horse, I'd name the auctioned NFT "horse")
+      Users must also choose the type of cryptocurrency with which users can bid on the NFT (i.e. is this NFT being auctioned for bitcoin, ethereum, cardano, USDC, etc.)
-    If a user starts an auction, they are allowed to select the duration for which the auction goes on This duration cannot exceed one year and cannot be less than 30 minutes The user that started the auction can close the auction at any time during its duration
+        Bids on the NFT can only be made in this cryptocurrency If a user starts an auction, they are allowed to select the duration for which the auction goes on This duration cannot exceed one year and cannot be less than 30 minutes The user that started the auction can close the auction at any time during its duration